 Start Making it Happen

 We're excited for you to get started using MemberPress Developer Tools and to hear what you create using it.
-So, let us know how things are going in the comments below.
+If you don't already have MemberPress, click here to get rolling.
+And let us know how things are going in the comments below.

 September 26, 2015